-- What new rules do we adopt for our community to ensure women and children are safe from sexual violence, FGM/C and child marriage? - 2.
+- 1. What new rules do we adopt for our community to ensure women and children are safe from sexual violence, teenage pregnancy and child marriage? - 2.
 What are the potential challenges or barriers to implementing the new rules effectively? - 3.
-How can we address these challenges to ensure that the rules have a meaningful impact on protecting women and children from sexual violence? - 4.
-How can the new rules encourage and facilitate reporting of sexual violence? - 5.
+How can we address these challenges to ensure that the rules have a meaningful impact on protecting women and children from sexual violence, teenage pregnancy and child marriage? - 4.
+How can the new rules encourage and facilitate reporting of sexual violence teenage pregnancy and child marriage? - 5.
 Are there any measures or mechanisms that can be implemented to make reporting safer, more accessible, and less stigmatizing? - 6.
 What sanctions do we propose for those who don't follow the new rules in our community?